takumishibaike/takumishibaike.github.io/_pages/research.md

 [Civil society advocacy for wildlife conservation in Vietnam](../research/paper10/).

 [Power of specialization: NGO agenda setting in the governance of biodiversity and wildlife](../research/paper6/).

-[Laws in translation: Comparing Techniques to translate legal texts](../research/paper5/). (with Anthony DeMattee, Nick Gertler, and Elizabeth Bloodgood).

 [Conservation governance: Complex relationship between the governor and the governed](../research/paper7/). (with Graeme Auld).